EESI/PyFeast/README.markdown

 * Linux or OS X

 ## Installation
-To install the FEAST interface, you'll need to build and install the libraries first, and then install python.
+To install the FEAST interface, you'll need to build and install the FEAST libraries first, and then install python.

 Make MIToolbox and install it: